r-gould/r-gould.github.io/_posts/2023-08-15-free-energy.markdown

 <img src="/assets/free-energy/figure_1.png" width="350"/>
 <img src="/assets/free-energy/figure_2.png" width="350"/>

-And this approach outperforms with 95\% confidence (via. bootstrapping of the $U$-statistic wrt. the reward at the final timestep) in both environments.
+And this approach outperforms with 95% confidence (via. bootstrapping of the $$U$$-statistic wrt. the reward at the final timestep) in both environments.

 Code can be found at: https://github.com/r-gould/active-inference